Linksys WRT AC Series

 run_linksysaltnandboot

 Depending on the model described in Supported Hardware it has either the 88W8864 or 88W8964 wifi chip.
 Both use mwlwifi, a mac80211 driver that is open source with a closed source firmware.
-Although the driver is stable for use of 802.11ac (2.4GHz and 5GHz), some features were not implemented: there is no MU-MIMO, 802.11s for Mesh, or 802.11w supported by the driver.
+Although the driver is stable for use of 802.11ac (2.4GHz and 5GHz), some features were not implemented: MU-MIMO, 802.11s for Mesh, and 802.11w are not supported by the driver.
 Workarounds for common issues are described below.
 See also mwlwifi github.

 opkg list-installed | grep mwlwifi